observable-playground/observable-playground/src/examples/rxjs/files/tap.md

 name:
 title:		tap
 pageTitle:	tap — RxJS operator example + marble diagram
-desc:
+desc:		with tap you can perform side-effects when source emits, errors or completes
 docsUrl:	https://rxjs.dev/api/operators/tap
 -->

-Do sideeffects on source emissions.
+with `tap` you can perform side-effects when source emits, errors or completes

-(Open browser console to see the output)
+> Open browser console to see the output

 ```js
 const { rxObserver } = require('api/v0.3');